My name is Meredith, and this is where I used to write about faith, justice, and family in regular everyday life.

 Back in 2011, I started writing about the ways God’s call to justice intersects with everyday life, because I believed (and still do) it is indeed possible to care about poverty and equity and making wrong things right even if you live in somewhere as unlikely as suburbia, which is, incidentally, where I have always called home.

-In June 2014 my family moved from the L.A. area to Chicagoland and I joined the staff of a local church as the Curriculum Director for the children’s ministry.
+In June 2014 my family moved from the L.A. area to Chicagoland, where I serve in the kids’ ministry for Willow Creek Community Church.

-I have a son, Riley, born January 2013.
+I have two sons: Riley, born January 2013 and Peyton, born May 2015.
 I also have two daughters, Kate and Lucy, born January 2012 when they were just 5 months along, too early to survive.
-My husband Curtis loves books, sports, and stats, so I have him do math for me.
-I’m more of a words person.
+My husband Curtis and I married in August 2008 and we are all just trying to be kind and remember who we are and whose we are.

 I can be reached by email at meredithannemiller[at]gmail[dot]com.